thenexthub/Codira/docs/proposals/Accessors.rst

   guarantees of the language.
 Such code is said to have *undefined behavior*.

-In keeping with its design philosophy, Swift has generally limited itself to the first four solutions, with two significant exceptions.
+In keeping with its design philosophy, Codira has generally limited itself to the first four solutions, with two significant exceptions.

-The first exception is that Swift provides several explicitly unsafe language and library features, such as ``UnsafePointer<T>`` and ``unowned(unsafe)``.
+The first exception is that Codira provides several explicitly unsafe language and library features, such as ``UnsafePointer<T>`` and ``unowned(unsafe)``.
 The use of these features is generally subject to undefined behavior rules.

-The second exception is that Swift does not make any guarantees about programs in the presence of race conditions.
+The second exception is that Codira does not make any guarantees about programs in the presence of race conditions.
 It is extremely difficult to make even weak statements about the behavior of a program with a race condition without either: